Cut the Clutter: A Simple Organization Plan for a Clean and Tidy Home

 - Plan food and drink.
 What refreshments will be offered at your party?
 Start a party menu list.
 One important bit of information is to plan serving sizes.
 How many of each appetizer should you include for each guest?
-In CEO's experience, this quantity will vary depending on where you live.
+In my's experience, this quantity will vary depending on where you live.
 Folks on the West Coast tend to take only a nibble of everything, but in the South, food is much more important.
 As a general rule?
 Plan for ten total appetizers per guest, but be prepared to ratchet that number up or down depending on where you live.
 Same principle applies to beverages.

 - Rehearse your recipes!
 Would-be hostesses can be seduced by the power of print.
 Don't be caught trying new recipes from holiday cooking magazines on party day!
 If you're going to serve a recipe you've never made before, be sure you test it before the party.
 Better, keep things simple, using tried-and-true favorites.
 A holiday party is no time to debut fancy recipes.
 What's hum-drum to you will be new and interesting to your guests.